Fremantle Stuff > People > William Silas Pearse 1808-1866

 The first William Silas Pearse (1808-1866) is usually known simply as William Pearse.
 His son with the same name is usually referred to as Silas, to distinguish between the two.
 (There was also a third, but his work was done in NSW.)
-William Pearse arrived in 1829, ship tba.
-His wife Susannah Hallett Glyde (1818-1897) arrived the next year 13 February 1830 on board the Egyptian.
+William Pearse arrived with his wife Susannah Hallett Glyde (1818-1897) 13 February 1830 per the Egyptian.

 Gravestone of William and Susannah Pearse in Fremantle Cemetery at Congregational D397: In memory of William Pearse who departed this life 6th April 1866 aged 58 years and Susannah Hallett who died 6th November 1878 aged 60 years who arrived in the colony in the year 1829 and 1830 respectively also Thomas Andrew and Walter children of the above who died in infancy.